gengshenghong/snap-interpreter/README.md

 $ npm install
 ```

-If you don't need Snap4Arduino compatibility (plain Snap_! _mode), just remove _firmata_ from the packages to install:
+If you don't need Snap4Arduino compatibility (plain Snap! mode), just remove _firmata_ from the packages to install:

 ```
 $ npm install canvas hashmap